Multiplexed Quantum Communication with Surface and Hypergraph Product Codes: Quantum Communication with Multiplexed Surface Codes

 \subsection{Performance of the assignment strategies}

 Here, we show the performances of these strategies observed in numerical simulations.

-Fig.~\ref{fig:strategies_for_sc}~(A) shows the performance of strategies i to iv, which are applicable to the case of $m=2$.
-The performance of the distance-maximizing strategy (grey) outperforms the distance-minimizing strategy (brown).
-Logical errors in the toric codes correspond to errors covering a longitude or meridian curve on the torus (a vertical or horizontal closed loop in the periodic lattice).
+Fig.~\ref{fig:strategies_for_sc}~(A) shows the performance of strategies i through iv, which are applicable to the case of $m=2$.
+The distance-maximizing strategy (grey) outperforms the distance-minimizing strategy (brown).
+Logical errors in the surface code correspond to errors covering a longitude or meridian curve on the torus (a vertical or horizontal closed loop in the periodic lattice).
 When decoding erasure errors, logical errors can only occur when the qubit-support of one of these vertical or horizontal loops is entirely erased.
 When adjacent qubits in the lattice are erased, as in the case with the distance-minimizing photon assignment strategy, clusters of errors are more likely to cover such loops in the torus.
 Hence, it is not surprising that the distance-maximizing strategy outperforms the distance-minimizing strategy in our numerical simulations.
-It also showed that the strategies with randomness (iii and iv) outperform deterministic ones (i and ii).
+We also see that the strategies with randomness (iii and iv) outperform the deterministic ones (i and ii).
 In particular, strategy iv outperformed the other strategies, although there was an increase in logical $Z$-error probability compared to no multiplexing.

 Next, we compare the logical $Z$ error rates of strategies iii, iv, and v with $m=4$ in Fig.~\ref{fig:strategies_for_sc}~(B).
 Assignment strategies based on one type of stabilizer create a bias in observed logical error rates.
 Strategy v can be generalized to any stabilizer code, and the assignment strategy based only on the support of $X$ or $Z$ stabilizers will increase the error rate of one of $X$ or $Z$ and decrease the other.
-This result implies that the stabilizer-based assignment may be useful in quantum error correction codes with different $X$ and $Z$ distances.
+This result implies that stabilizer-based assignment may be useful in quantum error correction codes with different $X$ and $Z$ distances.

-Both Fig.~\ref{fig:strategies_for_sc}~(A) and (B) showed that the strategy iv randomness + threshold outperformed the other strategies.
-Maximizing the distance between qubits while also introducing randomness gives the largest boost in performance against logical errors.
+Both Fig.~\ref{fig:strategies_for_sc}~(A) and (B) showed that the strategy iv random + threshold outperformed the other strategies.
+Maximizing the distance between qubits while also introducing randomness gives the largest boost in performance against the occurrence of logical errors.
 Note that no assignment strategy does better than the case with $m=1$ where no multiplexing is used.